Asian stocks mixed ahead of Fed rates decision; oil soars

-BEIJING (AP) — Asian markets were mixed Monday ahead of a Federal Reserve meeting that is widely expected to raise U.S. interest rates and oil prices soared after producers agreed to reduce output.
-South Korean stocks were little changed following the impeachment of the country’s president.
+BEIJING (AP) — Asian markets were mixed Monday ahead of a Federal Reserve meeting that is widely expected to raise U.S. interest rates and as oil prices soared after producers agreed to reduce output.
+South Korean stocks were unchanged following the impeachment of the country’s president.

 FED WATCH: Investors expect Fed governors, meeting Thursday, to raise rates for only the second time in a decade.
 The Fed has kept rates close to zero since the 2008 global crisis but its leaders have indicated the U.S. economy has strengthened enough to start gradually returning to normal policy.
 The election of Donald Trump, who has promised tax cuts and higher spending, has raised questions about whether the Fed will delay future moves to see how that plays out.
 Investors are expected to look closely at the Fed’s comments on its economic outlook for clues to its next move on rates.